I was catching up with a friend tonight, and another the night before; both times the topic of our futures was the hot subject.

 What if you could feel that moment all day?
 THAT is what Spike Lee spoke of, and that is what I feel when I’m on a film set.
 When I wrote and directed Love Off-Key (immaterial to my take on it now), every night (we shot three consecutive nights of principle photography), I’d come home, pen in hand and take notes on the day’s shoot.
 I’d notate the hits, the misses, and the shots completed (often times dwell on the ones NOT completed).
 And every mark was a way in which to improve upon the next day’s shoot.

 And still, yet, I’d wake up earlier than my alarm, sleep-deprived but ready to start a new day.
-THIS is the moment my ex-wife first remarked on my attitude.
+THIS is the moment that my ex-wife first remarked on my attitude.
 Then later during the shooting of our adaptation of The Tale of the Three Brothers, again, every day was a dream come true.
 The momentum faded, however, and I ended up stuck– relegated to the same monotony I fight so vehemently against today.

-I need to continue the fight, for a while everyone around me is “happy,” I’m dying inside.
+I need to continue the fight, for while everyone around me is “happy,” I’m dying inside.
 If you feel the same way, then fight with me, side-by-side in our own personal (and often internal) struggles.
 Remember folks: Stasis=Death.
 And I want to live dammit, truly live.

 Tell me your tale in the comments below.